Latitude Group Travel Japanese Science Teachers Exchange

-- Sharing ideas and practice: Science concepts that are difficult to teach will be a primary focus in 2015.
-Also new to the 2015 program, Australian teachers will lead discussions on new approached to science inquiry.
+- Sharing ideas and practice: Science concepts that are difficult to teach will be a primary focus.
+Australian teachers will lead discussions on new approached to science inquiry.

 - Providing new experiences: Delegates visit a range of schools, including a unique Super Science School, and institutions like Miraikan and JAXA.